 Figure 7: Observed and modeled proportion of SARS-CoV-2 variants over time in Switzerland.
 Left: graphed by linear proportions.
 Right: graphed by Log10 proportions.
 In April and May 2021, Gamma and Delta started to replace Alpha, with Delta outcompeting all other variants.
 At the end of October, more than 99.9% of the retrieved sequences in Switzerland were due to Delta or one of its sub-lineages.
 In late November, BA.1 arrived in Switzerland and began to rapidly displace Delta.
 Omicron BA.1 achieved dominance by the end of December, but was then replaced by Omicron BA.2.
+Data in Switzerland is insufficient for analysis of BA.4/5 or BA.2.12.1 at this time.
 Model fits are based on a multinomial logistic regression with splines.